Do I need to be home for my household hazardous waste (HHW) to be picked up?

 Do you take tanning bed UV lamps?
 Are they hazardous?

-Yes we take tanning bed lamps through our weekly or monthly appointments.
-They are a type of fluoresent lamp so they contain a small amount of mercury.
-We recycle them through our fluorescent lamp recycler.
+Yes we take tanning bed lamps from residents through our Door to Door Pick Up appointment system.
+Lamps generated from businesses are accepted on a case by case basis.
+Call 916-355-8350 for details.
+Tanning bed lamps are fluorescent lamps so they contain a small amount of mercury.
 Please prepare them for pickup in a manner that prevents them from breaking.
-We suggest that you wrap the ends with tape and bubble wrap before placing them out on your driveway.
+Please wrap the ends with tape and bubble wrap before placing them out on your driveway.

 Does Hazmat pick up large appliances?